AI at the switchboard: DWP's £23.4m plan to ease benefits call queues

 • Define red lines for safety, privacy, and accessibility - then bake them into the contract and SLAs.

 • Plan skills uplift for service owners, product managers, and contact center leaders.
-If you need structured upskilling, see our AI Automation certification.
+If you need structured upskilling, see our AI Learning Path for Administrative Assistants or our AI Automation certification.

 Bottom line